-No Refund (100% cancellation fee): If you do not wish to issue a refund of any kind, then make sure that this cancellation fee is set to the entire amount of the ticket.
+If you do not wish to issue a refund of any kind (or you've already issued the refund manually in QuickBooks), then make sure that this cancelation fee is set to the entire amount of the ticket.

-Full Refund: To issue a full refund, set the cancellation fee to zero.
+To issue a full refund, set the cancelation fee to zero.

 Cancel Registrations Separately vs. Batch Action

-If you cancel each of your attendees separately (even if they are on the same registration) separate transactions (either refunds or credit memos) will be created for the cancellations.
+If you cancel each of your attendees separately (even if they are on the same registration) separate transactions (either refunds or credit memos) will be created for the cancelations.